What is STREAM?

-STREAM is scar tissue remediation, education, and management for people seeking sexual autonomy, relief from pain, and health you can feel in your body.
+STREAM is scar tissue remediation, education, and management for people seeking autonomy, relief from pain, and health you can feel in your body.

-What problems does STREAM solve?
+What problems does STREAM resolve?

-Scar tissue remediation works to resolve pain related to
+Scar tissue remediation works to resolve pain related to:

-birth, abdominal, pelvic and reproductive surgeries
+birth, abdominal, pelvic, and reproductive surgeries

 biomechanical, postural, and physical imbalances

-gender reassignment surgeries, cosmetic genital surgery, and FGM.
+gender reassignment surgeries, breast, and genital surgery

 How does STREAM work?

-What are the benefits of offering STREAM in your practice?
+of offering STREAM in your practice?

 What are the benefits

-What makes STREAM different from other scar tissue remediation techniques?
+What makes STREAM different from other

 STREAM is an integrative system that provides the skills to listen to and hear

 Practitioners learn to hear this story at multiple levels: